Six Sigma Calculator: Measure Your Process Quality

 Six Sigma Calculator

-1. Enter the number of defects observed in your process.
+1. Enter the number of defects observed in your process during the measurement period.

-2. Input the number of opportunities for defects per unit.
+2. Input the number of opportunities for defects per unit (how many ways a defect could occur).

-3. Specify the number of units produced or observed.
+3. Specify the number of units produced or observed in your sample.

-4. Click the "Calculate" button to obtain the results.
+4. Click the "Calculate" button to obtain instant results.

 Input Validation